Jacques Fath: Military service

 Fath served as a gunner, second class, in the French Army.
 He received the Croix de Guerre with silver star and the Légion d'honneur.
-He also was held as a prisoner of war for a month, and was demobilized in 1940.
+He also was held as a prisoner of war for a month, and was discharged in August 1940.

 Death

-Fath died of leukemia on 13 November 1954.
+Fath died of leukemia on 13 November 1954, which he'd been diagnosed in 1952.
 Approximately 4,000 people attended his funeral at St. Pierre de Chaillot Church in Paris.

 Documentary film

 Fath was the subject of a 1994 documentary film by Pascal Franck called Les Folies de Fath.